-Nearly 1.5 million American older adults were under legal guardianships in 2013.
-However, a court guardianship comes with a couple drawbacks.
+Nearly 1.5 million American older adults were under legal guardianship in 2013.
+However, court guardianship comes with a couple of drawbacks.
 First of all, it is time-consuming and costly.
 There are various fees before and after the appointment.
-It is also a time-consuming process often requiring court hearings and ongoing paperwork.
+It is also a time-consuming process, often requiring court hearings and ongoing paperwork.

-Another drawback to the court guardianship is that it is a restrictive alternative and the individual will likely lose their right to control their health care decisions.
-For this reason, the court first rules out less restrictive forms of decision-making, such as durable powers of attorney for health care before appointing legal guardians.
+Another drawback to court guardianship is that it is a restrictive alternative, and the individual will likely lose their right to control their health care decisions.
+For this reason, the court first rules out less restrictive forms of decision-making, such as durable powers of attorney for health care, before appointing legal guardians.

 A court-appointed guardian must always act in the ward’s best interest and receives compensation from the ward’s estate, if there is money available.